d-morrison/IntroStatActivities/_book/05-RG-multivariate.md

 4. Calculate the predicted head length for a possum with a 76.0 cm total length.
 \rgs

-5. One of the possums in the data set has a total length of 76.0 cm and a head length of 85.1 cm.
+5. One of the possums in the data set has a total length of 76.0 cm and a head length of 85.1 mm.
 Calculate the residual for this possum.
 Does this possum lie above or below the regression line?
 \rgs

 ###  Section 3.2 (Least squares regression) {-}